 - Salmon: Broil salmon fillets or substitute with canned salmon, tuna, shredded chicken, or imitation crab.

-- Mayonnaise: Kewpie mayonnaise is sweet and creamy Japanese mayo.
-It’s a perfect complement to the savory salmon and spicy Sriracha.
+- Mayonnaise: Kewpie mayonnaise is a sweet and creamy Japanese mayo that perfectly complements the savory salmon and spicy Sriracha.
 Order it online or visit a local Asian market to explore.

 Additions and Substitutions

 - Add nori.
-Make nori sheets a part of the sushi bake by arranging the dried seaweed sheets into the bottom of the casserole dish before adding the rice.
+Incorporate nori sheets into the salmon sushi bake by arranging them on the bottom of the casserole dish before adding the rice.

 - Sweeten the rice.
 Some recipes call for adding white sugar to the rice.
 Feel free to add 1-2 teaspoons for sweeter rice.